 Rather than use the straightforward representational gesture one would use when writing meaningful words in automatic writing, Michaux experimented with unconstrained gestures, emanating from whatever “interior gestures” (to use his phrase) he was experiencing.
 These interior gestures (or “pre-gestures” as he also calls them) are the internal movements and impulses we have.
 In a poem from his Mouvements project, he describes these pre-gestures as movements of “inner exasperation”, “explosions”, “refusal”, “inner shields”, “impossible desires”, “stretching every which way”, as movements which “one cannot display but which dwell on the mind”.
 He goes on to say these are gestures of “the ignored life”, “the impulsive life”, “defiance”, “retort”, “excess”.

-In much of Michaux’s work, his attempt was to bring these movements to the surface via the gestural movements of the hand.
+In much of his work, Michaux attempted to bring these movements to the surface via the gestural movements of the hand.
 It is curious, then, to see results like Mouvements, with India-ink drawings which not only look like the brush strokes of Chinese calligraphic artists, but also like highly expressive, moving, and dancing human figures.
 In some figures, there is a sense of flailing, reaching, contracting, opening up.
 The Canadian choreographer Marie Chouinard translated Michaux’s figures into dance, bringing these gestures to life.